ChristianaCare Is Here for You

 Masks and Protective Equipment

-All patients, visitors and employees are required to wear a mask while they are in our buildings.
+All patients, visitors and employees are required to wear a mask or face covering while they are in our buildings.
 If you do not have your own mask, we will provide you with one.
 Children under 3 years old are not required to wear a mask.
+Masks must cover both the nose and mouth at all times.

 All ChristianaCare employees will always be dressed in appropriate protective gear and equipment.